 Assault & Battery on a Police Officer

-If you are accused of assault and battery on a police officer, you are facing felony assault charges, which could include mandatory minimum jail time, if convicted.
+If you are accused of assault and battery on a police officer, you are facing felony assault charges, which could include mandatory minimum jail time if convicted.

 Courts take charges of assault & battery on a police officer very seriously.
 But that doesn’t mean that the facts always support a felony level assault charge.
-Police can be wrong, misinterpret the situation, or overreact to a minor incident, misunderstanding or mistake.

 What is Assault & Battery on a Police Officer?